Josef Wüst: Career

 After graduation Wüst worked as a freelancer at a publishing house, the Österreichischer Wirtschaftsverlag (Austrian business press) and as a courier.
 In 1958 his position at the publisher became permanent; he worked there as a journalist and editor-in-chief until 1985, during which time he supervised its journals for the sporting goods, joiner, master carpenter, electronics, butcher and automobile branches.

 Personal life

-Josef Wüst became an Austrian citizen on February 5, 1951.
-On July 13, 1957, he married Helga Hoch; they had four children.
-He died on February 19, 2003, in Lintsching, in the Lungau.
+Josef Wüst became an Austrian citizen on 5 February 1951.
+On 13 July 1957 he married Helga Hoch; they had four children.
+He died on 19 February 2003 in Lintsching, in the Lungau.